Navigating the Complexities of the EU Deforestation Regulation: TDi Sustainability Offers Expert Insights

 Overall, the panel advocated for a landscape-scale approach to reducing deforestation, outlining strategies that companies can take to go beyond the basic requirements for compliance with the regulation and take a holistic approach.
 Sunil Abeyasekera explains “This approach encourages collaboration with stakeholders to tackle the root causes of deforestation and implement comprehensive interventions, offering a broader perspective on deforestation drivers and solutions.”

-As the EUDR’s implementation approaches, businesses must act proactively to meet its stringent requirements.
-This involves investing in robust data management systems, conducting thorough risk assessments, and fostering transparent supplier relationships.
+As the EUDR’s implementation continues to approach, businesses must act proactively to meet its stringent requirements.
+This involves investing in robust data management systems, conducting thorough risk assessments and risk mitigation approaches and fostering transparent supplier relationships.
 Therefore, the TDi team advocated for a strategic, holistic approach to EUDR compliance, recommending risk prioritisation using a double materiality approach and detailed sub-national assessments.

 TDi Sustainability’s insights can offer businesses a deeper insight into navigating the EUDR’s complexities.
 As compliance deadlines near, companies are urged to leverage these insights to develop effective strategies, contributing to global efforts to combat deforestation.
 For more information on the EU Deforestation Regulation and its business implications, contact TDi Sustainability.